gabrielfernanzo/gabrielfernanzo/README.md

 </p>

 I'm Gabriel, a Back-end developer from the state of Minas Gerais - Brazil, and I'm absolotely fascinated about Javascript-based technologies.
 I love to discover and learn new things.
-Also I'm always pursuing for the unknown both in life and as an I.T. professional.
+Also I'm always pursuing the unknown both in life and as an I.T. professional.
 I'd love to meet you and exchange some knowledge, so feel free to reach me out on my socials above.
 <h1></h1>